 Are there other students in my program that can loan me course books?

-Regardless of how you end up paying for your books, purchasing them using your KOHO prepaid Visa card can help you recuperate some of the costs.
-Since you earn cash back on all of your purchases and extra cash back with Partner PowerUps, you can save money with every purchase and put those funds toward next semester’s supplies.
+Regardless of how you end up paying for your books, purchasing them using your KOHO prepaid Mastercard can help you recuperate some of the costs.
+Since you earn cash back on the must-haves and extra cash back with our partners, you can save money with every purchase and put those funds toward next semester’s supplies.

 2. Extracurricular activities

 University life isn’t solely about academics.
 If you want to take advantage of all that your school has to offer, you’ll probably find yourself signing up for clubs, sports teams, gym memberships, and other extracurriculars.